yuriemuramatsu/cs124-lab1/design/design.md

 We also clumped together all the tasks, since they are associated together, with the completed tasks on top.
 ANOTHER PIC
 ### Alternative designs
-We decided to use green for the "Done" and "Delete completed" buttons, since green is associated with growing, natural, and successful.
-PIC HERE
+We decided to use green for the "Done" and "Add" buttons, since green is associated with growing, natural, and successful.
+Similarly, we used red for the "Delete completed" button, since apps typically use green for yes and red for no. PIC HERE
 ### User testing
 ### Challenges we faced
 We had a bit of trouble in the beginning with getting used to pulling before doing any work and pushing after completing some tasks.